 After the group disbanded in 2015, Ben moved to New York City where he landed a fashion marketing and photography job for the designer Kara Ross.
 He worked on multiple product campaigns with major brands and non-profits, including Bloomingdales, Lord & Taylor, Girls Who Code, and GirlUP.

-Ty Bhojwani, Emily Blavatnik, Yoon Chang, Onyedika Chuke, Donna Harkavy, Nell O’Hara, Rosanne Kang Jovanovski, Nedra Koplin, Richard Koplin MD, Stefan Mailvaganam, Sally Mandel, Barbara Nessim, Marcia Patmos, Susan Seliger, Michele Snyder, Rob Younkers
+Ty Bhojwani, Emily Blavatnik, Yoon Chang, Onyedika Chuke, Sarah DeVito, Kate Fillin-Yeh, Donna Harkavy, Nell O’Hara, Rosanne Kang Jovanovski, Nedra Koplin, Richard Koplin MD, Stefan Mailvaganam, Sally Mandel, Barbara Nessim, Susan Seliger, Dave Tennenbaum, Rob Younkers

 YOUNG PROFESSIONALS BOARD

-Rachana Bhide, Kamali Burke, Sangeetha Chakinala, Gardenia Cucci, Courney Deyulio, Patricia Ngo Fidele, Liz Gillroy, Josh Goldsmith, Ben Kazenoff, Ashley Ketchiff, Lauren Kimball, Matt Schwartz, Alliana Semjen, Brittany Sommer Katzin, Karlie Turner
+Kamali Burke, Whitney Blackmon, Sangeetha Chakinala, Gardenia Cucci, Courney Deyulio, Patricia Ngo Fidele, Liz Gillroy, Josh Goldsmith, Ben Kazenoff, Ashley Ketchiff, Lauren Kimball, Matt Schwartz, Alliana Semjen, Brittany Sommer Katzin, Karlie Turner